garrandall/popular-music-data/tracks/in-the-summertime-mungo-jerry.md

 If her daddy's rich take her out for a meal
 If her daddy's poor just do what you feel
 Speed along the lane
-Do a ton or a ton an' twenty-five
+Do a ton or a ton and twenty-five
 When the sun goes down
 You can make it, make it good in a lay-by